 Kasali found a natural partner in Eastern Congo Initiative—an organization focused on creating opportunities for economic and social development in eastern Congo.
 He joined their team as a program officer.
 Their Farmer Trust program is revitalizing the country’s struggling cocoa industry by helping farmers to produce higher quality cocoa while providing greater access to international buyers.

 One of those buyers is Greg Pinch from Lush Cosmetics North America.
 Pinch takes a holistic approach to sourcing raw materials.
 “We have this money that we spend on [these materials],” he said.
 “Where can we direct that money to have the maximum amount of positive impact?”
 Pinch discovered that buying cocoa from Congo was a fantastic opportunity to purchase a high quality product while helping farming communities thrive.

 Pinch traveled to Congo to meet hundreds of farmers in 2016.
 He learned they had used their fair trade premiums to build a school for their children and infrastructure for storing and sorting cocoa beans.
-He saw firsthand how doing business with these farmers contributes directly to improving their communities, and is glad to say that the company’s demand for cocoa is steadily increasing every year.
-In 2017, we sourced 80 tons of the creamy butter from Congo, and in 2018 that number is expected to rise to approximately 200 tons.
+He saw firsthand how doing business with these farmers contributes directly to improving their communities and is glad to say that the company’s demand for cocoa is steadily increasing every year.
+In 2017, Pinch estimates he’ll source about 80 tons of the creamy butter from Congo.

 Kasali is optimistic about the impact the Lush partnership will have on the farming communities in his home country.
 Lush was the first international cosmetics company to engage with eastern Congo’s cocoa producers, and Kasali hopes this will set a precedent for future business in the area.
 “Companies must listen to the farmers and work with them as partners,” he said.
 “Lush’s respect for the farmers in eastern Congo is setting a new standard for how companies should engage in the region.”